 Your content must use the language your audience is using.
-For instance, if you produce liquid applied membranes an architect won't search for a brand they're unaware of, instead, they search things such as 'energy-efficient liquid applied membranes in London'.
+So, for instance, if you produce liquid applied membranes, an architect won't search for a brand they're unaware of; instead, they search things such as 'energy-efficient liquid applied membranes in London'.

-In using the right Language you vastly increase your chances of being found.
+By using the correct language, you vastly increase your chances of being found.

-The most valuable backlinks are those from construction news organisations with a global reputation for the promotion of the highest quality content.
+However poor quality or a low amount of good backlinks can have an adverse effect on your SEO.
 Due to backlink building evolving rapidly it can be hazardous for your business to remain competitive without being detrimental to your own reputation.

 At Insynth we strongly advise you to conduct a thorough backlink audit at least every six months - we continually do these audits here.

 We follow a simple 3 step process to provide a successful SEO campaign.

 SEO has two main features.
 The first is On-Page SEO - the process of making your website pages, content and overall structure optimised for your target keywords.

 That way your prospects are able to navigate your site with ease.

 To do this we conduct thorough keyword research, evaluating competitors and Google keyword suggestions to identify the keywords and phrases that your prospects are using when finding you and your competitors.

 These keywords and phrases are then ranked scientifically to identify those likely to boost traffic on your site.